 Winchester is one of the largest cathedrals in Europe but is located in a city of only 45,000 or so people.
 It’s built in the Gothic style and is exceptionally long, with a vaulted stone ceiling; it doesn’t look much like St Paul’s on the inside or on the outside, but it is very grand.

-Princess Margaret and Anthony Armstrong-Jones may have travelled to Washington DC to meet with President Lyndon B Johnson, but actors Helena Bonham Carter and Ben Daniels didn’t get to make the trip.
+Princess Margaret and Anthony Armstrong-Jones may have travelled to Washington DC to meet with President Lyndon B Johnson, but actors Helena Bonham Carter and Ben Daniels didn’t get to make the trip for season three.

 Instead, they filmed scenes as The Hylands House in Essex, which looks strikingly similar to the northern facade of the US President’s HQ.
 This Grade II-listed neo-classical villa is owned and operated by Chelmsford City Council; it used to host the annual music festival, V Festival, and is often hired out for weddings and private events.